WinZip for iOS 3 User Guide

 - Copy Link: A link to the selection is created and placed on the clipboard

-Note: Send Link and Copy Link are only available when working in Dropbox.
+Note: Send Link and Copy Link are only available when working in a cloud service.

 Available features change dynamically depending on the location of your item and depending on the action you are taking.
 Choices also vary depending on the type of item that is involved or the number selected.
 There are no additional features for working with files from the Home menu, including those files listed in Recent.
 The picture below shows options for a folder and options for a Zip file from the My Files menu.